 - Filter specific messages

-- Show updates per OSC message (one line per OSC message)
+- Show updates per OSC message (one line per message)

 - Clear view